opensciencemap/vtm/README.md

 VTM was developed within the [OpenScienceMap](http://opensciencemap.org) project.

-**This fork is for continue VTM development.
-And make it compatible with latest [Mapsforge](https://github.com/mapsforge/mapsforge).**
+**This fork continues VTM development.
+And provides compatibility with latest [Mapsforge](https://github.com/mapsforge/mapsforge).**

+If you have any questions or problems, don't hesitate to ask our public [mailing list](https://groups.google.com/group/mapsforge-dev) for help.

 See the [integration guide](docs/Integration.md) and [changelog](docs/Changelog.md).
-If you have any questions or problems, don't hesitate to ask our public [mailing list](https://groups.google.com/group/mapsforge-dev) for help.
-You can also report bugs and improvement requests via our [issue tracker](https://github.com/mapsforge/vtm/issues).
 And read through [how to contribute](.github/CONTRIBUTING.md) guidelines.

 ## Features
 - Java map library